ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

   Select VHDL-2000 standard, which adds protected types.

 02
-  Select VHDL-2002 standard
+  Select VHDL-2002 standard.

 08
   Select VHDL-2008 standard (partially implemented).

-The 93, 93c, 00 and 02 standards are considered as compatible: you can
+The 93, 93c, 00 and 02 standards are considered compatible: you can
 elaborate a design mixing these standards.
 However, 87, 93 and 08 are not compatible.